HummingBird39/Online-Exam-Face-Detection-OeFD-/README.md

 ### :round_pushpin: Presentation & System Demonstration Video
 * Click the video below to watch our presentation and system demonstration

-### :round_pushpin: System Demonstration Video
+### :round_pushpin: Presentation Slides
-* Click the liink below to view our presentation slides
+* Click the link below to view our presentation slides